Axiom (wrestler): Total Nonstop Action Wrestling (2025)

 Ruiz, as Axiom, and Nathan Frazer made their Total Nonstop Action Wrestling (TNA) debut at Genesis on January 19, 2025 during the tag team title match between TNA World Tag Team Champions The Hardys (Matt Hardy and Jeff Hardy) and The Rascalz (Trey Miguel and Zachary Wentz).
 Later that night, it was announced that Fraxiom will defend the NXT Tag Team Championship against The Rascalz on the January 23 episode of Impact!, becoming the first WWE wrestlers to defend a WWE championship in TNA where they successfully retained the titles after interference from Wes Lee, Tyriek Igwe and Tyson Dupont.

 Other media

 Ruiz, as A-Kid made his video game debut in WWE 2K22 as downloadable content (DLC) alongside The Hurricane, Wes Lee, and Stacy Keibler known as the "Stand Back Pack".
-He appeared as Axiom in the base game in WWE 2K23, WWE 2K24 and WWE 2K25.
+He appeared as Axiom in the base game in WWE 2K23, WWE 2K24 and WWE 2K25 and WWE 2K26.